I thought I’d spice up Halloween with a few fun memes. Enjoy!

 If you don't speak, no one will listen...

 MLIASO is a collection of my thoughts and feelings relating to the journey navigating through my husbands infidelity.
-It has now been almost five years and I am still on this horrible ride.
+It has now been more than five years and I am still on this horrible ride.

 One man's journey through the heartbreak of divorce